jubilinux for edison: debian stretch

 /home/.usr, and replace

-/usrwith a symolic link, freeing up significant amounts of storage on
+/usrwith a bind mount, freeing up significant amounts of storage on

-Version 0.3.0 of jubilinux, based on debian stretch, is still considered experimental.
-Don’t use it for anything critical, such as financial or medical purposes.
+Version 0.3.0 of jubilinux, based on debian stretch, is now stable.
+Don’t use it for anything critical, such as financial or medical purposes, anyway.
+I’m not responsible.

 Download jubilinux and extract it somewhere.
 Install it like any other edison dfu install, such as via